PAYMENT IS DUE ON COMPLETION OF WORK for domestic customers, and within 5 calendar days for other clients.

 If an item is ordered and a date is not arranged to have items fitted within 30 days then there will be a storage charge of 5% per week.
 After 20 weeks the item will become property of our company

-Since October 2008 there is a 7 day right to cancel for customers having works carried out in their residence - this does not apply to business transactions, such as commercial works, or work arranged in a property that is being let, or will be let.
+There is a 14 day right to cancel for customers having works carried out in their residence - this does not apply to business transactions, such as commercial works, or work arranged in a property that is being let, or will be let.

 Once work is arranged, and a deposit taken, a contract is formed and we guarantee a slot in the works schedule.

-If work is cancelled we may still charge for the lost value of the works (less the cost of any unused materials).
+If work is cancelled -after any cooling off period -we may still charge for the lost value of the works (less the cost of any unused materials).

 When work is arranged we will generally order materials for the work.
 Some materials may be non returnable (special order, or cut cable for example) and these will be charged and the client can collect the items once any charges are paid.